KarMiles/campervan-adventures/README.md

 * [Table to Markdown](https://tabletomarkdown.com) - for converting tables to markdown format.

 # Deployment
 The site will be deployed to GitHub pages, using also GitHub repository, GitHub clone and GitHub branch methods as needed.
+On local computer Visual Studio Code program was used.

 Link to live site will be *here*.